 John Petersen is a clinical psychologist and a married father of three children.
 He completed his doctorate and training at the Adler University in Chicago (www.adler.edu), a school he chose for its long history of maintaining a focus on both the art and science of psychotherapy.
-Read about his clinical services below.
+He describes his clinical work below.

 Marriage and couples counseling is one of the most demanding and exciting types of counseling.
 It requires a broad knowledge and understanding of individuals, personality development, family dynamics, and what works in romantic relationships.
 My approach to couples is heavily influenced by the research of John M. Gottman, Ph.D. formerly of the University of Washington’s “love lab”.
 Gottman is the psychology equivalent of a rock star.
 In a field claiming to be a science of human behavior but with a dismal track record of predicting behavior or even giving clear concise advice based in scientific findings, Dr. Gottman’s longitudinal research on marriages and romantic relationships stands out for it’s stunning ability to predict relationship satisfaction and longevity with accuracy over 90%.
 His findings are scientifically sound and easily translated into practice – the dream of every clinical researcher.
 I continue to participate in training and consultation with the Gottman institute.
 As of 2017 this includes reviewing video recordings of my work to continue to learn from the most expert clinicians in the field.
 I ask all my couples clients to allow HIPAA secure video recording to continue my training but also so you can benefit indirectly from potentially having the top experts in the world reviewing our work.
 For more information on the Gottman Institute, see www.gottman.com.